This post is also available in: Nederlands

 How to be a good house and pet sitter?

-The only thing left now is making it a success!
-Taking care of the pets and the house and let the owner come back with a good feeling.
+The only thing left to do now is make it a success!
+Take care of the pets and the house and let the owner come back with a good feeling.
 Here are some tips for being a good house and pet sitter, which will result in a positive reference on your international house sitting profile!

 Stick to the guidelines.